How Your Attorney Makes Money (And Why It Matters to Your Case)

 None of these structures is inherently corrupt.
 But each one creates incentives you should understand.

-The question to ask yourself: at every stage of my case, what is the financially optimal outcome for my attorney — and does that match what's optimal for me?
+The question to ask yourself: at every stage of my case, what is the financially optimal outcome for my attorney.
+And does that match what's optimal for me?

 If you're facing a plea offer and your attorney is on a flat fee, it's worth knowing that a quick plea is cheaper for them than a motion-intensive defense.
 That doesn't mean the plea isn't right for you.
-It means you should be the one deciding that — with full information — not being gently steered toward it.
+It means you should be the one deciding that.
+With full information.
+Not being gently steered toward it.
 Read our guide on how to evaluate a plea deal before signing anything.

 The Associate Shuffle